 Ensuring Our Clients’ Property Purchases are Registered and Entirely Safe

 Our due diligence process is indeed detailed and thorough; we analyze the condition of the property subject to a potential transaction before conveyancing is formalized in a contract and made enforceable.
 Our aim by conducting due diligence is to ensure that we cover any potential risks related to the transaction in order to effectively manage them through an appropriate drafting of the contract and the connected safeguard clause or liability restrictions.

-This process requires that a huge number of documents are collected and closely analyzed.
+This process requires that a high number of documents are collected and closely analyzed.
 The documentation involved is, in most cases, difficult to obtain as various documents are issued by different administrative offices and agencies; furthermore, they are difficult to interpret without the technical assistance of an attorney.

 Below is an overview of the services carried out during a due diligence and preliminary assessment which we perform in order to safeguard the buyer from all potential connected risks associated with purchasing a property.